chunkanglu/Obsidian-Notes/CSCC10/Lecture Notes/3_Designing & Prototyping.md

 - Wireframe

 ### Conceptual Design
+Conceptually how will the user feel or different aspects when they use the product
-- features of product, what concets are needed to understand product
+- features of product, what concepts are needed to understand product
 - details of the design
 - mood board to capture feel